 Speaker: Dr. Emma Rosi, Cary Institute of Ecosystem Studies

-Dr. Rosi, retiring in January 2024, will present an informal seminar to discuss her career and highlight some of her research findings.
-She will discuss the influence of large animals on rivers, the movement of contaminants in rivers and into food webs, and more broadly how study of the movement of materials in ecosystems can provide insights into how ecosystems function, as well as the management and conservation of freshwaters.
+Dr. Rosi, retiring in January 2024, talks about her career as a Freshwater Ecologist and highlights some of her research findings.
+She discusses the influence of large animals on rivers, the movement of contaminants in rivers and into food webs, and more broadly how study of the movement of materials in ecosystems can provide insights into how ecosystems function, as well as the management and conservation of freshwaters.